ceejbot/economics-of-package-management/slides.md

 # [fit] Joyent did __not__ buy
 # [fit] node's package manager

 ^ The programmer who wrote npm was also hired by Joyent to work on node but-- important plot point-- he retained ownership of the the npmjs.org domain name, the npm source code, and any inventions in it as his own intellectual property.
 He didn’t turn it all over to Joyent the way the node source had been turned over to Joyent.

+---

+# [fit] open-__source__ doesn't mean
+# [fit] open __ownership__ or __control__

-This decision matters later, so take note.
+^ This decision matters later, so take note.
+The fact that you can read the source for part of something doesn't mean you have any control over it.

 ---